ironcore-dev/metal-operator/docs/architecture.md

 7. **Cleanup and Maintenance**:
     - When a `ServerClaim` is deleted, the server transitions to the **Cleanup** state.
     - The **ServerReconciler** performs sanitization tasks (e.g., wiping disks, resetting configurations) before returning the server to the **Available** state.
-    - Servers can enter the **Maintenance** state for updates or repairs.
+    - Servers can be **Parked** for out-of-band day-2 operations (updates or repairs) driven by external components.

 ## Architectural Benefits